swapUniba/ClayRS/docs/mkdocs/docs/recsys/introduction.md

 ## Defining a Content Based Recommender System

 A Content Based Recommender System needs an algorithm for ranking or predicting items to users.
-There are many available, in the following example we use the **CentroidVector** algorithm:
+There are many available, in the following example we will use the **CentroidVector** algorithm:

 *   It computes the centroid vector of the features of items *liked by the user*
 *   It computes the similarity between the centroid vector and unrated items